Artist Statement

 Dan often works on multiple photographic projects at once, with timelines that may span from weeks to years.
 His dedication to the craft is evident in his ongoing artistic output and active involvement in exhibition opportunities.
 Dan regularly exhibits his photographs, and his prints have been acquired by private collectors who appreciate his artistic vision.

-As of January 2026, Dan concluded a two-year term as a board member of the Peekskill Arts Alliance.
-In this role, he supported and promoted regional artists by organizing and curating member exhibitions, further contributing to the vibrant local arts community.
+Dan concluded a two-year term as a board member of the Peekskill Arts Alliance in January 2026.
+In this role, he supported and promoted Hudson Valley regional artists by organizing and curating member exhibitions.

 Recent Media / Promotional Media